-Dr Alison Fixsen is a Senior Lecturer and Ethics coordinator for the School of Social Sciences Science and Technology at the University of Westminster (UoW) and an experienced healthcare practitioner.
+Dr Alison Fixsen is a Senior Lecturer and Ethics Coordinator for the School of Social Sciences Science and Technology at the University of Westminster (UoW).
 Her doctorate was on self care and personal and professional education.

 Alison also has an extensive clinical, teaching and supervisory background in CM therapies, with knowledge and expertise in many of topics around mental health and wellbeing.
-Alison is an active internal coach and mentor for the University of Westminster and is completing the ILM level 5 Diploma in Management Coaching and mentoring sponsored by UoW.
+She is an active internal coach and mentor for the University of Westminster.